-You have the right to help in defending yourself if you are accused of breaking the law.
+I have the right to get legal help and to be treated fairly if I have been accused of breaking the law.

 Article 40 of the UNCRC says that when a child or young person gets legal help, they should get it without being discriminated against in any way.
 Their best interests must be considered.

 Children and young people have the same rights when being tried as adults do.
 Like all people who are accused of breaking the law, they have the right to be presumed innocent until proven guilty.
 All their legal rights should be upheld while they are being tried.

 Children and young people also have the right to privacy while they are being tried, and this should be respected by everyone.
 The media shouldn’t publish stories or information that could violate this right.

 Any young person who is tried in a court should be treated without discrimination, and care should be taken to make sure this is the case.
 People who need a translator in court – including those with disabilities – should have access to one.

 The UNCRC says that there should be an age below which people cannot be tried as a criminal.

 In Scotland, people under 12 cannot be tried as criminals.
 However, this is below the UN’s minimum acceptable standard, which is for nobody under 14 to be tried in this way.